kevingonzalez7997/Git_Cloning/README.md

 ## pre requires

-- VS CODE (We'll be using vs code running on an instance)
+- VS CODE (Optional but VS offers a better user experience)(We'll be using vs code running on an instance)
 - Git installed on EC2

 ## Steps

 ### 1) Create a New Repo

-- In GitHub create a new repo, this is where Git will push the cloned repo.
+- In GitHub create a new repo, this is where Git will push the cloned repo. ( This will be considered the remote location)
 - Save the link as you will need it for later

 ### 2) Clone repo

-- In VS code create a new directory.
-This is where we will put the cloned repository -`mkdir repo_name`
+- In VS code create a new directory (This will be considered the local location).
+This is where we will put the cloned repository
-- Once create cd into it and then cd into .git and clone
-   - `cd .git`
-   - `git clone repo_url`
+   -`mkdir repo_name`

+- Clone the repository from where the repo with source code is located
+  -`git clone repo_link`

 ### 3) Set config files
+- cd into the freshly cloned repo and then cd into the main branch

-- while in the git directory
+- while in the main branch directory
+  -`cd .git`
    -`nano config`
 - This is where git links to GitHub
 - `[remote "origin"] url = repo_link`
-- save and exit
+- link and put the remote location URL, save, and exit
+- cd back into the repo directory on the local

-### 4) Push clone to GitHub
+### 4) Push clone to GitHub (pushing local to remote)

-- Before you can push the changes to the remote repository username and email must be created
+- Before you can push the changes to the remote repository, a username and email must be created
 -  `git --global user.name "your_name"`
 -  `git --global user.email "your_email"`
 -  Once credentials have been set up run the push command